iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 </details>

-Usually you would do `git commit` and `dvc push` to save the changes:
+Usually you would also `git commit` and `dvc push` to save the changes:

 ```dvc
 $ git commit data/data.xml.dvc -m "Dataset updates"